the-events-calendar/the-events-calendar/readme.txt

 = [5.7.1] TBD =

+* Fix - Resolve a compatibility issue with the new single view and the tickets block when using the `twentynineteen` theme.
+[TEC-3935]

 = [5.7.0] 2021-05-27 =

 * Feature - Add new Month View section to the Customizer for v2 views.
 [TEC-3836]